 You can either put all the points in the same graph or use a separate graph for each.

 How to do this?

-- Get a graph paper and divide it into 4 quadrants
+- Get graph paper and divide it into 4 quadrants

 - Add your parameter(s)

-- Start plotting your and your competition point
+- Start plotting your and your competition’s point

-Competitive Matrix is the method that helps you determine your competitive advantages.
+A competitive matrix is a method that helps you determine your competitive advantages.
 Usually, you put together this tool to note your market credibility.
 It is an industry analysis tool that compares the characteristics of you and your competition.